MichaelRingleb/Auto_Polymerization/README.md

 Install the linear_actuator_and_valves_control package from the local source into the environment in editable mode

-scipy, numpy, pandas, matplotlib, pyserial, nmrglue, requests, pyserial,pyyaml, medusa-sdl (pip install medusa-sdl)
+pip install scipy, numpy, pandas, matplotlib, pyserial, nmrglue, requests, pyserial, pyyaml, medusa-sdl

 from matterlab:
 https://gitlab.com/aspuru-guzik-group/self-driving-lab/devices